Gifted and Talented Educational Programs

-MST@MSU Partners: MST@MSU currently employees faculty from MSU NSCL-National Superconducting Cyclotron Laboratory, MSU Community Music School, and Culinary Services.
+MST@MSU Partners: MST@MSU currently employees faculty from MSU NSCL-National Superconducting Cyclotron Laboratory, MSU Community Music School, Kinesiology, and Culinary Services.

 MSTL (Math, Science, Technology, and Leadership) is a two-week summer program for academically talented students who are currently in grades 9 and 10.
 The program has been designed to stimulate students to learn about new developments in mathematics, science, and technology, and to explore related career fields.
 Students also take one leadership workshop which will introduce them to concepts and skills required to be a leader in STEM fields.

 MSTL Partners: MSTL currently employees faculty from MSU Colleges of Physics and Astronomy, Natural Sciences and the NSCL-National Superconducting Cyclotron Laboratory.